p-en-o-cw-2017/provided-testbed/readme.txt

 Although this method has worse performance (~180 UPS using SimpleAutopilot), you have more freedom with the way your autopilot runs.

 How to use:
-1) Start the testbed with the command: "java -cp ProvidedTestbed.jar:SimpleAutopilot.jar testbed.TestbedGUI <port>".
+1) Start the testbed with the command:

+On Linux and macOS:

+    java -cp ProvidedTestbed.jar:SimpleAutopilot.jar testbed.TestbedGUI <port>

+On Windows:

+    java -cp ProvidedTestbed.jar;SimpleAutopilot.jar testbed.TestbedGUI <port>

 Make sure to still include the interfaces in the classpath as explained in the Java API communication method (for example by including SimpleAutopilot.jar like in the command), since the linker will need these to execute the program (just to handle the imports, the relevant lines aren't executed if a port command is given).
 The testbed will now wait for an autopilot to connect to the specified port at localhost and its GUI won't respond.
 2) Start your own autopilot and make sure it connects to the specified port.
 Communication details are specified above.
 As an example, you can run a simple provided autopilot with the following command: "java -jar SimpleAutopilot.jar <port>"